RobertTalbert/discretecs/MTH325-Winter2026/course-documents/MTH 325 W26 syllabus.md

 12. I can implement Warshall's Algorithm to find the transitive closure of a directed graph.

 ## Appendix B: Course calendar and important dates

+The official course calendar is [found here, as a Google Calendar](https://calendar.google.com/calendar/u/0?cid=ZmNlMGFiNzE0MTAyZjQzMzc1MGU2MGFkMmVlZmFhYTJhOWJkNmQ5NzJhNDcxZWIyZjE2YmMxY2U3NTk3MjA2M0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t). **Do not use the "Calendar" feature on Blackboard, as this only includes due dates for items that are assigned on Blackboard and nothing else.**

+Some key dates from the calendar:

+- Monday, January 12: First day of classes
+- Friday, January 16: Last day to add a course, or drop a course with 100% tuition refund
+- Monday, January 19: Martin Luther King Jr. holiday, no classes
+- Friday, February 6: Last day to withdraw from a course with 75% tutition refund
+- Monday March 9 -- Friday March 13: Spring Break, no classes
+- Friday, March 27 -- Last day to withdraw from a course with a "W" grade
+- Friday, April 24: Last day of classes